MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 The filter format resembles the URL format, except for the following differences:

-- If you include "user:pass", it's ignored.
+- If you include "user:pass" in the format, it's ignored.
 For example, http://user:pass@ftp.contoso.com/pub/example.iso.
 - If you include a fragment identifier ("#"), it and everything that follows the identifier is ignored.
 - You can use a wildcard ("*") as the **host** and you can prefix it with a dot (.).
 - You can use a forward slash ("/") or a dot (.) as a suffix for the **host**.
 In this case, the suffix is ignored.